bio-guoda/preston-scripts/README.md

 5. before submitting a job to the cluster, inspect the current cluster status using the Mesos dashboard at http://mesos02.acis.ufl.edu:5050/#/ where mesos02 is the current main node.
 If you don't have access to the acis mesos servers, tunnel into acis infrastructure using ssh ```ssh -D8080 someuser@ssh.acis.ufl.edu``` and configure your browser to use a manual proxy configuration with a SOCKS host running on localhost on port 8080 .
 6. after editing the spark-job-dwca2parquet.json to point to your hdfs paths, submit the job using ```./spark-job-submit.sh spark-job-dwca2parquet.json```.
 7. monitor the progress of the job in the Mesos dashboard.
+8. once the job is done, verify that files have appeared at the target location.

 ### Spark Shell